Exabyte-io/documentation/docs/cli/environment.md

     We use **oh-my-zsh**, a community-driven framework for managing the zsh configuration.
 For more information, please visit its official website [^10].

 The **default shell** is set to bash.
 The user can change shell from this default setting by following the instructions contained [in this page](actions/customize.md).

+The shell customization can be further controlled via certain **startup scripts**, which are executed when the user first logs into the CLI.
+The user can customize some of these scripts, which are commonly referred to as "dot files," by setting environment variables and aliases in them, as explained [in this page](actions/customize.md).

 ## Python Environment